 You can get the traffic, the views, the lead, whatever, to test your conversion process quickly.
 But you have to learn by doing, you have to learn by writing, so you’re going to learn how to write headlines by testing other headline variations and figuring out what works and what doesn’t.

-And there's one way that I am absolutely in love with, for testing headlines quickly.
-So last week we talked about visual website optimizer.
+There’s one way that I am absolutely in love with, for testing headlines quickly.
+Last week we talked about visual website optimizer.
 This way is a whole lot simpler, so there’s a plugin that I like called Thrive Headline Optimizer.
-So let me kick into here now, this is a blog post, so there are lots of different ways you can use headlines.
+Let me kick into here now, this is a blog post, so there are lots of different ways you can use headlines.

 Most like Buzzfeed and all these like super, super crazy trafficked websites, they’ll have as many as 25 or 30 subject tests that they run and then whichever one wins, wins and then they just let it go, and then that thing is just feeding traffic crazy forever.

-But they test everything and it’s a very important part of what they do.
-We're going to look at our tool, it's not our tool but.
-So this is a piece of software called, the Thrive Headline Optimizer, so Thrive headline optimizer, it is part of the Thrive Plugin Pack.
-So this is a paid tool, you get a lot of different ...
-You get like a leads tool and it’s really sweet, but this particular one is not this page.
+They test everything and it’s a very important part of what they do.
+This is a piece of software called, the Thrive Headline Optimizer.
+It is part of the Thrive Plugin Pack.
+This is a paid tool, you get like a leads tool and it’s really sweet, but this particular one is not this page.

-So content with completed tests, I’m just going to go look at some of these.
+Content with completed tests, I’m just going to go look at some of these.
 Here’s one example, this one was, how to use data analytics to unlock sales online.
 That was the winning variation, we can start another test from here, but let’s look at the results of the last test.
-So here you see that we got in total … It doesn’t have how many tests we have, but we ran six different subject lines for this particular blog post.
+Here you see that we got in total … It doesn’t have how many tests we have, but we ran six different subject lines for this particular blog post.
 And you can see how they ended up charting out.

-So it's testing all of them for you, to tell you which one works.
+It’s testing all of them for you, to tell you which one works.
 And you can see, we have a chance to beat original 99.5 and 99.97, 99.99.
-So this green one is the one that we chose as the winner, how to use data analytics to unlock sales online?
+This green one is the one that we chose as the winner, how to use data analytics to unlock sales online?
 Now that one is kind of a boring one, but it still goes to show you that more people are going to respond to certain headlines.

-And then we have three free features that get you unlimited traffic from Instagram.
+Then we have three free features that get you unlimited traffic from Instagram.
 And that one had 99.37%.
-So you can see that both of these ended up, we’re neck and neck.
+You can see that both of these ended up, we’re neck and neck.
 The red one, which is the one with the misspelling, actually won.
 That is the one that is currently live on the website, but with this tool, basically, all you have to do, let’s go look at an older blog post, and I’m going to show you how to set this thing up.

 We’re going to go to all posts and then I’m going to find one, that my team hasn’t set up a headline test for.
 This one is being tested, these are all being tested, here’s one, tricks to effective sales pipeline management.
 This was the last one that I did, so we’re going to go through and how to write headlines test using this Thrive Headline Optimizer.

-So tricks to effective at sales pipeline management, now, there’s an important thing here.
+Tricks to effective at sales pipeline management, now, there’s an important thing here.
 The keyword phrase that we’re trying to rank for is sales pipeline management.
-So we want to make sure that that thing is in every keyword phrase that we’re working with.
+We want to make sure that that thing is in every keyword phrase that we’re working with.
 You can see here under our Yoast SEO plugin, sales pipeline management is the keyword phrase that we’re looking to optimize for.

-Now to set up that split test, we’re going to add a new headline, and then we're just going to add three variations of this.
-So sales pipeline management, how to effectively crack sales.
+Now to set up that split test, we’re going to add a new headline.
+We’re just going to add three variations of this.
+Sales pipeline management, how to effectively crack sales.
 Now we’re going to set up another variation, top tips to effectively tracking sales pipeline management and … Usually, I just throw like a winger in, my last variation usually is just kind of like a Hail Mary, maybe it’ll work, maybe it won’t.

 As sales pipeline management work, find out here.
-Now we have three different variations of this test, and as soon as we hit update, then what it’s going to do, it's going to throw that in that Thrive Headline Optimizer plugin.
-Then it’s going to start to round robining those subject lines, then we're going to check back in a week or two.
+Now we have three different variations of this test.
+As soon as we hit update, it’s going to throw that in that Thrive Headline Optimizer plugin.
+Then it’s going to start to round robining those subject lines.
+We’re going to check back in a week or two.

-Usually, about a hundred views, we’re going to check back and see which subject lines won, which one’s suck, which one's ...
-And if there is a clear winner already, then we will activate that clear winner.
+Usually, about a hundred views, we’re going to check back and see which subject lines won.
+We will also check which one’s suck.
+If there is a clear winner already, then we will activate that clear winner.
 We’ll kind of lock that in and then we usually retest.

-If you have any questions at all, you want to schedule an action plan, call up my team and walkthrough, sales copy, sales funnels, email traffic, traffic whatever, go to doneforyou.com/start.
-Book a call with us, we’ll be happy to kind of put together an action plan for you, and if you have any questions for future episodes, go to doneforyou.com/gsd.
+If you have any questions at all.
+You want to schedule an action plan, call up my team.
+We will walk through sales copy, sales funnels and email traffic.
+Just go to doneforyou.com/start.
+Book a call with us, we’ll be happy to kind of put together an action plan for you, and if you have any questions for future episodes, go to doneforyou.com/blog.